BrazilPowered/docker-dotnet/README.md

 You'll see output saying that the database container is up-to-date, and then the message queue and message handler container get created, and the web container gets recreated.
 Compose uses the new specification as the desired state, compares it to the running containers, and creates any containers it needs.

 The new website will be available on your same Windows Docker host.
 Browse to the Windows server as before - using the hostname from _Session Information_.
-You'll see the new homepage has been improved with an advert for DockerCon!
+You'll see the new homepage has been improved with an advert for DockerCon, and the developers added some more complex naviation.

 ![Part 3 app homepage](./images/part-3-homepage.jpg)